We’re collecting new animal stories in rural Chuquisaca!

 It’s such an honor to do this work together and to learn from each other.

-2019 NEWSFLASH – Interviews go live at AILLA!
+MARCH 2019 – Interviews go live at AILLA!

-I’m thrilled to announce that our latest Quechua storytelling collection has gone live at the AILLA (Archive of the Indigenous Languages of Latin America) and can be streamed from anywhere in the world.
+I’m thrilled to announce that the adult interviews from our Quechua storytelling collection have gone live at the AILLA (Archive of the Indigenous Languages of Latin America) and can be streamed from anywhere in the world.
 Best of all, these videos will be preserved for future generations, unlike those posted on social media.
 They are published with information on how they were created, and under a Creative Commons license, they remain the intellectual property of the interviewees and not just those who recorded them and participated in transcription/translation.
 Here they are…

 Please note that in the case of children, community members agreed that all interviews should remain protected from public view until they turn 18.